Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 The cost of memory care in Waverly, Missouri, generally ranges between $4,500 and $6,000 per month, which is comparable to the state average but lower than in larger cities like St. Louis or Kansas City.
 While this cost is higher than other senior living options like assisted living, it reflects the specialized care and secure environment necessary for individuals with Alzheimer’s or other forms of dementia.
 Families in Waverly will find that memory care is more affordable than in urban centers, but it is still important to explore various options and consider the level of care needed when making financial decisions.

-Apple Ridge Care Center excels at providing dementia care in Lafayette county, Missouri.
-It can accommodate no more than 60 dementia residents.
-Apple Ridge Care Center provides luxurious amenities that include routine well-being monitoring, promoted socialization and memory games and other activities to any older adults with dementia who reside in Waverly, MO and nearby areas.
-Apple Ridge Care Center is situated at 100 West Thomas Ave, 64096 zip code and may allow Medicaid and Medicare to cover some fees associated with its care.
+Apple Ridge Care Center excels at providing dementia care services in Lafayette county, Missouri.
+It can accommodate no more than 60 senior citizens.
+Apple Ridge Care Center provides upscale amenities that include community dining, pet therapy and high ratio of caregivers to residents to any dementia sufferers who reside in Waverly, MO and nearby areas.
+Apple Ridge Care Center is located at 100 West Thomas Ave, 64096 zip code and can possibly allow Medicaid and Medicare to pay for some fees associated with its care.

 When seeking memory care in Waverly, Missouri, one of the most important considerations is how to cover the costs, especially since memory care often involves specialized services for individuals with Alzheimer’s, dementia, or other cognitive impairments.
 Understanding whether Medicare will pay for memory care is an essential part of planning for these services in Waverly.